dbina/PBS_2022/README.md

 # PBS_2022
 PBS modelling code
+---
 readme version.
 2022-07-21 by D.B.
+---
-This set of .m files performs analysis of energy transfer in phycobilisome, based on structure saved as .pdb file the theory behind the computations can be found in the accompanying publication [REFERENCE TO THE PAPER HERE, I suppose]
+This set of .m files performs analysis of energy transfer in phycobilisome, based on structure saved as .pdb file within the framework of Foerster theory the theory behind the computations can be found in the accompanying publication [REFERENCE TO THE PAPER HERE, I suppose]

-this code builds upon the following workflow:
+A. workflow
 1. .pdb is translated to coordinate file (.xyz) of coordinates of c arbon atoms of bilins (ascii) and cysteines (these are used to assign the bilin binding)